Fatma Samoura

 Fatma Samba Diouf Samoura (born 9 September 1962) is a Senegalese former diplomat and senior executive.
 She was appointed as the first female secretary general of FIFA by president Gianni Infantino and assumed her post on 20 June 2016.
 Previously she worked in various positions at the United Nations, mostly of a humanitarian nature.
 In June 2023, she tendered her resignation as secretary general, which took effect on 31 December 2023.

 Early life and education

 Fatma Samba Diouf Samoura was born in Dakar, in the recently independent Senegal, on 9 September 1962.
 She is the only daughter (the second of seven children), her father, a Senegalese military man, and her mother, a teacher.

-She attended the University of Lyon, attaining a master's degree in English and Spanish, and subsequently gained a postgraduate degree in international relations and trade at the Institut d'Etudes Supérieures Spécialisées (IECS, aka Strasbourg Business School).
+She attended the University of Lyon, attaining a master's degree in English and Spanish, and subsequently gained a postgraduate degree in international relations and trade at EM Strasbourg Business School.
 Her home languages are Wolof and French, and she is also fluent in English, Spanish, and Italian.